When Do AP Scores Come Out in 2023?

 In a typical year, AP scores are released sometime in early-to-mid July.
-This year, scores will be released starting on Tuesday, July 5, 2022.
+This year, AP scores will come out on Wednesday, July 5, 2023.

 What if my AP score isn’t available on July 5th?